 In Definition VS, the scalars do not have to be complex numbers.
-They can come from what are called in more advanced mathematics, "fields" (see Section F for more on these objects).
+They can come from what are called in more advanced mathematics, "fields".
 Examples of fields are the set of complex numbers, the set of real numbers, the set of rational numbers, and even the finite set of "binary numbers", $\{0, 1\}$.
 There are many, many others.
 In this case we would call V a vector space over (the field) F.

 A vector space is composed of three objects, a set and two operations.
-Some would explicitly state in the definition that V must be a non-empty set, but we can infer this from Property Z, since the set cannot be empty and contain a vector that behaves as the zero vector.
+Some would explicitly state in the definition that V must be a nonempty set, but we can infer this from Property Z, since the set cannot be empty and contain a vector that behaves as the zero vector.
 Also, we usually use the same symbol for both the set and the vector space itself.
 Do not let this convenience fool you into thinking the operations are secondary!

-This discussion has either convinced you that we are really embarking on a new level of abstraction, or they have seemed cryptic, mysterious or nonsensical.
+This discussion has either convinced you that we are really embarking on a new level of abstraction, or it has seemed cryptic, mysterious or nonsensical.
 You might want to return to this section in a few days and give it another read then.
-In any case, let's look at some concrete examples now.
+In any case, let us look at some concrete examples now.